davidmeredith/devsGuidebook/devGuidebook.md

 To quote Eric Evans, an expert in both OOP and Functional paradigms and of 'Domain Driven Design' book fame: "At times, I found FP an awkward fit.
 The problem would have fit OOP better.
 I'm happy that it is easier than it used to be to move between both those ways of thinking."

 I completely agree with Eric - if the language permits, combining functional approaches with OOP is powerful in the right scenario.
-In fact, modern languages are more of a hybrid mix of OOP, Procedural & FP e.g. Rust, Kotlin, modern Java (others languages too).
+In fact, modern languages are more of a hybrid mix of OOP, Procedural & FP i.e. FOOP e.g. Rust, Kotlin, modern Java (others languages too).
 Hybrid approaches borrow concepts from FP such as ADTs, default immutability, functional composition such as `map` `filter` `collect`.

 For the majority of developers, myself included, I also believe that adopting a pure functional language is a stretch - their popularity are still low representing ~5% of mind share according to IEEE, Tiobe.
-I think the primary reason is that people just comprehend the world more readily in terms of objects, state and procedures, compared to purely functional/mathematical ways of thinking such as recursion and 'higher order functions'.
+I think the primary reason is that people just comprehend the world more readily in terms of objects, state and procedures, compared to purely functional/mathematical ways of thinking such as recursion and higher order functions.
 To boil it down further, basically loops are difficult or even unavailable in pure FP, and I think allowing some interior mutability is often a small price to pay for simplicity.
+Take monads for example, they are stateful wrappers of values that have functions that are executed on those wrapped values - sounds kinda like an OPP approach to me!

 ![](attachments/Pasted%20image%2020240611091943.png)